7i6ht/math2visual/backend/docs/ANALYTICS_SETUP.md

 - **Session Creation**: Unique session IDs stored in localStorage
 - **Session Activity**: Last activity timestamp updates
 - **User Agent**: Browser/device information

+### ChatGPT Sessions (Analytics Mode Only)
+- **ChatGPT Interface**: The ChatGPT chat interface is only available when analytics are enabled
+- **Session Storage**: ChatGPT sessions are stored in the database with conversation history
+- **Session Expiration**: Sessions never expire (preserved for research purposes since they're only used in analytics mode)

 ### User Actions (Tracked via `useAnalytics` hook)